OpenCTI-Platform/opencti/README.md

 ## Installation

-All you need to install openCTI can be found in the [Official documentation](https://opencti-platform.github.io/docs/introduction)
+All you need to install the OpenCTI platform can be found in the [Official documentation](https://opencti-platform.github.io/docs/introduction).
+You are able to:

+* [Install OpenCTI

 ## Contributing